Nishal3/airbnb-warehousing/README.md

 5. Set your database name under "DB instance identifier"
 6. Make a master username or leave it as admin
 7. Click "Self managed" for credentials management and enter a password for your database
-8. Click "Set up EC2 connection" and choose "Connect to an EC2 compute resource"
+8. Now click "Set up EC2 connection" and choose "Connect to an EC2 compute resource"
 9. If you have not made an EC2 instance for this separately, click "Create EC2 instance"
    1. Name your EC2 instance
    2. Keep the defaults
    3. Click "Launch instance", you will be prompted to select, create, or proceed without a key pair
    4. If you want a key pair continue reading these steps, or continue without one; no key pair will make the process less secure
    5. Click "Create new key pair" and name it
-   6. Leave everything else default and click "Launch instance".
+   6. Leave everything else default and click "Launch instance"

 **Make sure you don't delete the downloaded key pair.
 We might need it later to get into the EC2 instance**